Lung Cancer Screening (formerly Targeted Lung Health Checks)

 Q. What happens after a lung health check?

-A. Should anything be identified either during the discussion with a nurse or from the CT scan, then you will be contacted by telephone or letter with the next steps.
+A. Should anything be identified either during the Lung Health check or from the CT scan, then you will be contacted by telephone or letter with the next steps.
 If you have any questions you can speak to the Lung Health Check team.

-• Q. Why is the Targeted Lung Health Check only being offered to smokers/past smokers in a certain age range?
+• Q. Why is the Lung Cancer Screening only being offered to smokers/past smokers in a certain age range?

-Q. Why is the Targeted Lung Health Check only being offered to smokers/past smokers in a certain age range?
+Q. Why is the Lung Cancer Screening only being offered to smokers/past smokers in a certain age range?

 • Q. Why isn’t it available in my area?